-One of the main benefits of applying early is that the pool of potential students is smaller, thus boosting your chances of being accepted.
+Applying early means a smaller pool of potential students, which boosts your acceptance odds.
 We delve more into how ED/EA affects your admission chances and whether or not it improves your odds in this post!

 The biggest difference between ED and EA programs are the conditions that go with them.
-ED applicants must make a binding promise that should they be accepted to the school they applied ED to, they must attend.
+ED applicants make a binding promise, that should the school accept them, they must attend.
 While there are ways out of ED obligations if a student is for whatever reason unable to attend, other schools will respect the original promise made and may not accept you.
-As such, it’s expected that a student only apply ED to one school, not every single one on their college list.
+As such, it’s expected that a student only applies ED to one school, not every single one on their college list.

 Unlike ED, EA programs are not binding.
-These programs are ideal for students who are interested in early notification, because they are not locked into a sort of contract, and may apply to as many schools as they choose, while still getting the benefit of the early application.
+These programs are ideal for students who are interested in an early notification.
+They are not locked into a sort of contract and may apply to as many schools as they choose.
+However, they still get the benefit of an early application.

 Why Apply Early Decision / Early Action?

 As noted earlier, the main benefit of applying early is the early notification and the potential acceptance odds boost.
 Some students like to get their work done as soon as possible so they can relax, right?
-The same principal applies to students who apply early—they don’t have to scramble in the last minute to ensure all their applications are in before the deadlines.
+The same principle applies to students who apply early.
+They don’t have to scramble at the last minute to ensure all their applications are in before the deadlines.
 And the sooner they learn of their acceptance (or rejection) the sooner they can get to work on other forms of college prep, like getting dorm supplies and making travel arrangements.

 If you are 100% certain of the college you want to go to, applying ED could be beneficial.
 But if there’s even a smidgen of doubt between two schools, applying EA might be a better decision, so you don’t get locked into a binding choice.

 Ultimately, it depends on the student themselves.
-Applying earlier means applying with what grades and extracurriculars you’ve already done, and potentially not including any future achievements or activities you might undertake before graduation.
+Applying earlier means applying with what grades and extracurriculars you’ve already done.
+In other words, potentially not including any future achievements or activities you might undertake before graduation.

 Both EA and ED are becoming increasingly popular as the years go by.
 College can be competitive, and many prefer to get a head start for a multitude of reasons.